 Students may submit revisions up to a week after the assignment has been returned.
 If the revision meets expectations, credit will be granted in the form of a Satisfactory (S) grade.
+Revised assignments that do not meet expectations may require additional revisions in order to receive a minimum grade of Satisfactory (S).
 A grade of Outstanding (O) can only be earned on the first on-time submission.
 Revisions for assignments will not be accepted after the last day of class.